paysdoc/ES6TypeScript/README.md

 ```

 ####Default params.
-Give the person a greet function that expects a name and will console 'Hello ${name}!'.
+Give the person a greet method that expects a name and will console 'Hello ${name}!'.
 Imagine the person will say 'Hello nobody!' if we don't give it a name.
 In stead of doing an undefined check we simply give the name param a default value of 'nobody'.
 ```javascript